 FINANCIAL AID

 St. Benedict's is dedicated to offering the best education for your student while keeping tuition affordable.
-St. Benedict's Episcopal School has limited financial aid to award to families.
 This aid is awarded based on financial need.
-Each family who receives a financial aid award should expect to pay some tuition, as there are no full tuition awards.
 Financial Aid awards make St. Benedict's Episcopal School accessible to children who, regardless of race, sexual orientation, color, creed, or national origin, though meeting the requirements for admission, are unable to meet part of the expenses without financial assistance.

 -